 The Dyson HP04 Pure Hot + Cool is a smart piece of kit that works as a fan, a heater and an air purifier.
-As you'd expect from such a smart-looking piece of kit, it's compatible with Alexa-enabled devices, and can be controlled by voice command.
+And, as you'd expect from such a smart-looking piece of kit, it's compatible with Alexa-enabled devices, and can be controlled by voice command.
 What's more?
 There's a Dyson app so you can control it from your smartphone, too.

 We gave it a thorough testing to see whether it stood up to the hype.
 In a nutshell, we really liked it.
 So, if you're convinced already, click on the link below to buy now.
 Otherwise read on to find out more about this clever little buy then, check out our best air purifiers guide.